netdata/netdata/collectors/plugins.d/README.md

 -    `FUNCTION` - define functions
 -    `FUNCTION_PROGRESS` - report the progress of a function execution
 -    `FUNCTION_RESULT_BEGIN` - to initiate the transmission of function results
--    `FUNCTION_RESULT_END` - to end the transmission of function results
+-    `FUNCTION_RESULT_END` - to end the transmission of function result
+-    `CONFIG` - to define dynamic configuration entities

 a single program can produce any number of charts with any number of dimensions each.